Elian-Gonzalez2000/Web-concepts-and-jergen/web-concepts-and-meanings.md

 - Single page application (SPA): a website or web application that dynamically rewrites a current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.

 - DRY: Don't Repeat Yourself.

+- Debounce in search: Is a delay between when the user is typing